headchem/StoryGhostPlotter/README.md

 	Create a new plot
 	Fill out log line
-	Run the VS Code Fountain analyzer to get the most important characters, enter the characters Copy/paste the screenplay, which already has scene groupings (may be empty like "= ") and Sequence headings, then in the Scenes tab, click Import Scenes
+	Run the VS Code Fountain analyzer to get the most important characters, enter the characters Add scene groupings with optional summary (may be empty like "= ") Add Sequence headings (example: "# COOLDOWN")
+	Copy/paste the screenplay, with scene groupings and Sequence headings, then in the Scenes tab, click Import Scenes to populate each text area
 	Write/generate scene summaries, if not already imported Write/generate sequence expanded
 	Write/generate sequence blurbs